 - To a small dish, add ground flaxseed and 1/4 cup + 2 Tablespoons water then stir to combine.
 Let sit for 5 minutes to thicken.

-- To a large bowl, add mashed banana, maple syrup, coconut oil, milk, and vanilla then stir with a fork to combine.
-Add thickened flaxseed mixture then stir to combine.
-Sprinkle the next 5 ingredients - almond flour through salt - on top then stir until all the ingredients are wet.
-Switch to stirring with a spatula to ensure ingredients are well mixed together.
-Add blueberries then fold to combine.
+- To a large bowl, add mashed banana, maple syrup, coconut oil, milk, and vanilla then whisk to combine.
+Add thickened flaxseed mixture then whisk to combine.
+Sprinkle the next 5 ingredients - almond flour through salt - on top then whisk until combined.
+Add blueberries then switch to a spatula and fold to combine.

 - Scoop 1/4 cup batter into prepared muffin cups (I use an ice cream scoop) then bake for 17-19 minutes or until tops are browned and a toothpick inserted into the center comes out clean.
 Turn the oven OFF then crack the door and let the muffins sit for 5 minutes.
 As a reminder, the tops of the muffins should be brown and they will not taste burnt!
 Let muffins sit in the tin for 10 minutes then remove to a cooling rack to cool completely.
 Store on the counter for 2 days or in the refrigerator for up to 5.